Portuguese resort to test all residents ahead of summer season

 Results take 24 hours, and Lima hoped hers may clear her for spending more time with family, including a two-month-old grandson.
 “Having that information is very good,” she said.

-The municipality of Cascais hopes to conduct 5,000 tests per week in a deal with pharmaceutical firm Roche.
+The municipality of Cascais hopes to conduct 5,000 tests per week in a deal with pharmaceutical firm Roche and two independent private labs.
 Each test costs five euros ($5.45) and is paid for by the municipality and several patrons, said Cascais’ deputy mayor Miguel Pinto Luz.

 “These kind of initiatives also increase people’s confidence, which is needed now we are trying to restart the economy,” said Pinto Luz before himself being tested.